howisjames/howisjt-com/content/posts/travel-mississippi-ocean-springs.md

 The following morning we *very much* enjoyed brunch at [The Lady May](https://www.theladymay.com/) where both the food and the service were excellent and more affordable.

-In heat of Thursday afternoon we stopped by Pop Brothers Ice Pops on Government Street to enjoy a treat.
+During the heat of Thursday afternoon we stopped by Pop Brothers Ice Pops on Government Street to enjoy a treat.
 I made the right decision to get a fruit and cream pop.
 My wife got a fruit and lemonade pop which was just too tart to be as enjoyable.
 I erroneously assumed the pops were made on-site.
 This is not the case.

 ## Outdoors